 The Scan_Type[i] parameter specifies the type of scan to perform.

 The Scan_Interval[i] and Scan_Window[i] parameters are recommendations from the Host on how long (Scan_Window[i]) and how frequently (Scan_Interval[i]) the Controller should scan (see [Vol 6] Part B, Section 4.5.3).
 The sum of (Scan_Window[i] ÷ Scan_Interval[i]) for all the PHYs selected shall be less than or equal to 1.
 If it equals 1, scanning should be run continuously.
-If the sum is greater than 1, the Invalid HCI Command Parameters (0x12) error code shall be used.
+If the sum is greater than 1, the Controller shall return the Invalid HCI Command Parameters (0x12) error code.
 The Controller may perform each scan on a PHY independently.
 If there is an overlap in scan windows for independent PHY scans, it is implementation dependent which PHY the scan will occur on during the overlap.

 The Own_Address_Type[i] parameter indicates the type of address being used in the scan request packets.

-The Host shall not issue this command when scanning is enabled in the Controller; if it does, the Controller shall return the Command Disallowed (0x0C) error code.
+If the Host issues this command when scanning is enabled in the Controller, the Controller shall return the Command Disallowed (0x0C) error code.

 Command Parameters: